-At Family Psychiatry of North Jersey, our team of professionals possess over 20 years of brain-training experience that, in combination with our state-of-the-art technology, makes us the go-to mental health professionals for ADHD testing and treatment.
+At Family Psychiatry and Therapy, our team of professionals possess over 20 years of brain-training experience that, in combination with our state-of-the-art technology, makes us the go-to mental health professionals for ADHD testing and treatment.
 ADHD is a complex disorder that warrants thorough and comprehensive testing and evaluation.
 Unfortunately, children are sometimes quickly diagnosed and prescribed medication, when that is not always the best solution.

 When we test a child for ADHD we take time and care to identify the particular type of ADHD a child is experiencing, and create a custom-built training system to help them overcome the symptoms of ADHD.

 To schedule a diagnostic evaluation for your child, or to learn more about why we are so good at what we do, contact us today.